Carlton Bost: Career

 In 2011, Bost began playing guitar in the new Orgy line-up, headed by original frontman and band founder Jay Gordon.
 Orgy went out on the Bad Blood Tour in early 2012 and again in 2013 for the Wide Awake and Dead Tour.
 After two years spent mostly on the road, they returned to the studio to record their first collection of new material in eleven years which culminated in the release of the EP, Talk Sick in 2015, extensive touring in the US, Canada and South America in support of the EP, as well as plans for yet another future release in the works.

 In February 2015, The Dreaming released Rise Again, which they'd been working on since 2013 through Metropolis Records and touring began in support soon after.

 In April 2016, Stabbing Westward announced a 30th anniversary reunion show in their native town of Chicago as part of the Cold Waves Festival in late September 2016.
 The reunion was successful They embarked on a series of shows in the summer of 2017 and were one of the headlining acts at 2017's ColdWaves VI in Chicago and ColdWaves L.A. with the lineup of Chris Hall on vocals, Walter Flakus on keyboards, Mark Eliopolus on guitar, Bost on bass and Johnny Haro on drums.
 He has been in the studio and on tour with both Orgy and Berlin in 2017 and 2018 as well.
+In November 2018, Deadsy reformed and played a show at the San Quentin State Prison alongside Queens of the Stone Age.
+Deadsy's fourth album, Subterfugue, was also announced.

 Background and influences

-Bost's musical background and influences include hard rock and industrial, dark wave, electronic, dance and death pop.
-In addition to playing guitar and bass, he is also a producer with a degree in audio production from the Los Angeles Recording School.
+In addition to playing guitar and bass, Bost is also a producer with a degree in audio production from the Los Angeles Recording School.
 He is endorsed by Schecter Guitars, Seymour Duncan and Mesa Boogie.